Arlington County, Virginia

 During the Civil War, Arlington formed part of the Union's defenses of Washington, which devastated its landscape and economy.
-Virginia's Reconstruction era Constitution of 1870, in addition to administratively separating Arlington from Alexandria, empowered its black community to participate in local and state elections, which changed the political dynamics of the county until local conservative Southern Democrats succeeded in reestablishing white supremacy by the 1880s.
+Virginia's Reconstruction-era Constitution of 1870, in addition to administratively separating Arlington from Alexandria, empowered its black community to participate in local and state elections, which changed the political dynamics of the county until local conservative Southern Democrats succeeded in reestablishing white supremacy by the 1880s.
 This facilitated the institution of Jim Crow laws and racial segregation in Arlington by the early 20th century.
 Developers and local politicians further ingrained these practices in Arlington as it experienced a boom in suburbanization with its expanding interurban trolley network starting in the 1880s and a continued influx of federal employees into the 1950s.
-Despite opposition from Virginia's massive resistance campaign and other groups, Arlington became the first county in Virginia to desegregate its schools in 1959, and its businesses in 1960 after a series of sit-in protests.
+Despite opposition from Virginia's massive resistance campaign and other groups, Arlington became the first county in Virginia to desegregate its schools in 1959, and its businesses in 1960, after a series of sit-in protests.

-Arlington's modern economic development has been greatly influenced by its Metrorail lines, which through deliberate planning starting in the 1960s have become the center of its urban corridors.
+Arlington's modern economic development has been greatly influenced by multiple Metrorail lines, which through deliberate planning starting in the 1960s, have become the center of its urban corridors.
 Many federal government agencies and complexes, including the Pentagon, which houses the headquarters of the United States Department of Defense, are based in Arlington.
 Government contractors that serve these organizations and others in the Washington metropolitan area, such as Boeing and RTX Corporation, are also located in the county.
 While the public sector is a primary driver of Arlington's economy, tech firms with private sector operations, including Amazon, have established regional headquarters or offices in Arlington's business districts over the past several decades.
 Institutions of higher education with main or satellite campuses in the county include George Mason University, Marymount University, the University of Virginia, and Virginia Tech.
 Arlington is also known as the location of Arlington National Cemetery, a military cemetery established in 1864 where more than 400,000 members of the U.S. Armed Forces are buried.
 Sites at the cemetery such as the Tomb of the Unknown Soldier attract thousands of visitors annually.
 Other prominent military memorials located in Arlington include the Marine Corps War Memorial and Air Force Memorial.